Death toll from coronavirus up in Iran

 By Elnur Baghishov - Trend

-As many as 123 people have died from coronavirus (COVID-19) over the last day in Iran, said Kiyanush Jahanpur, spokesman for Iran's Ministry of Health and Medical Education, Trend reports citing Ministry.
+More than 158 people died from the coronavirus (COVID-19) over the past day in Iran, said spokesman for Iran's Ministry of Health and Medical Education Kiyanush Jahanpur, Trend reports citing the ministry.

-According to Jahanpur, more than 2,901 people were infected with the virus over the past day.
+According to Jahanpur, as many as 2,560 people have been infected with the coronavirus in the past 24 hours.